JancsikDominik/docs/content/docs/guide/mapping/porting_goldsrc_to_source.md

 ## If using BSPTwoMap

 Download [Trenchbroom](https://github.com/TrenchBroom/TrenchBroom/releases) set it up for Half-Life(experimental).
 Open the map with J.A.C.K (see below) remove and then fix the invalid brushes.
 You will need to do it in J.A.C.K and not Hammer.
-Then, open the .map and go around combining mutiple brushes that would be one single brush by control-clicking them all, and press control+j (convex merge).
+Then, open the .map and go around combining multiple brushes that would be one single brush by control-clicking them all, and press control+j (convex merge).
 This will take a long time if it's a large and complex map.

 ![MERGING BRUSHES](/images/goldsrc_to_source_guide/TRENCHBROOM_MERGE.png)